OSDeploy/GitBook/psmodule/osdrivers/search-osdrivercontent.md

 ---

+## -Path

+The Path to your Drivers that you want to search.
+This will search recursively.

+---

+## -Content

+The string you want to search for

+---

+## -Files

+By default this is \*.inf

+---

-## Results
+## Example

-All INF Files will be processed and all matches will be returned with a File Name and Line Number that the Content was located.
+Using the example image above as the parameters, all INF Files will be processed and all matches will be returned with a File Name and Line Number that the Content was located.

 ![](/assets/2018-02-16_2-51-12.png)